antcap96/JuFormatting.jl/README.md

 * julia offers more numeric types than python, currently all abstract floats are handled the same and so do all integers.

+* `Inf` and `NaN` are formated diferently from python to match julia default conversion to string of these values.

+* julia starts using the exponent notation for floats at 1e6 while python only starts using this notation at 1e15, so an empty format `"{}"` will give diferent results from python

 [travis-img]: https://travis-ci.com/antcap96/JuFormatting.jl.svg?branch=master
 [travis-url]: https://travis-ci.com/antcap96/JuFormatting.jl